istamosh/refresh-repo/README.md

 - PgDn = Scroll down
 - Space = Scroll down

-# Using SSH (optional, Windows)
+Using SSH (optional, Windows)
 - ssh-keygen -t ed25519 -C "your@email.com"
 - Enter file in which to save the key (local) = just enter for default path (C:\Users\<user>/.ssh/)
 - Enter passphrase = can be empty
 - key.pub for public key, while the other is private.
-- insert public key into SSH entry
+- insert public key into account's SSH entry
 - start-ssh-agent.cmd = start an SSH agent
 - ssh -T git@github.com = add github's pull/push address into SSH trusted hosts (known_hosts)
+- git clone <repoSSHaddress>

+Rebasing
+- git checkout master
+- git pull origin master = check master's remote commits
+- git checkout feature-branch
+- git rebase master = check for conflics, then move branch's anchor point into master's latest commit
+- git checkout master
+- git rebase feature-branch = merge commits on feature-branch into master

-# Another Explanation
+Another Explanation
 - PR (Pull request) is an act to merge feature branch into parent or base branch, with other still working on that parent branch, with their consent to accept/reject, compare, review, or even comment on your request.
 After accepting, merge can be done and your feature branch will be no longer needed.
 - Conflicts occur when there are both file changes in two separate branch that are ready to be merged together, resolve manually by navigating into conflicted file one by one marked by <<<, ===, and >>>. and then re-commit again.
 - Fork is an act of copying other author's full project into self for contribution or studying the codes inside it.
 For contribution purpose, modify some file you desire then create pull request to original author's project, if they accept your request, they will merge your branch into their branch and you are marked as one of their contributors.